-Pocket box sextant, made by Troughton and Simms, Fleet Street, City of London, England, 1845-1850.
+Pocket box sextant made by Newton and Co., 3 Fleet St., London, England, 1851-1856.
 Consists of two circular lacquered brass plates with lid that acts as a handle when used.
-Fitted with Inlaid silver 131° scale (-5° to 145°) with 30' divisions and a silver vernier (1' div.).
-The index arm is rotated by a milled knob on the upper plate with two filter shades (red & green) operated by lever.
-The index glass is fixed with adjustment for the horizon glass.
-Fitted with magnifier (single lens) on hinged 40 mm swivel arm and choice of a large and a small pinhole sight but telescope missing.
+Fitted with Inlaid silver 129° scale (-5° to 150°) with 30' divisions and a silver vernier (1' div.).
+The index arm is rotated by a milled knob on the upper plate with a filter shade (red) operated by lever.
+The index glass (missing) is fixed with adjustment for the horizon glass.
+Fitted with magnifier (single lens) on hinged 45 mm swivel arm and choice of a large and a small pinhole sight but telescope.

 - Object Number: